n1vux/articles/genealogy/Jewett/Jewetts-Updates.md

 this inheritance from the anatomy of their progenitor.
 > (For the family genealogy, see second part. )

-_but alas no Jewett genealogy was actually provided there?_
+_but alas the promised Jewett genealogy was not actually provided there?_

 > ...[_continues_]...
 > **Samuel Boynton**, one of the early settlers,